Teradata/jupyter-demos/README.md

 Experience the integration of LLM models to provide user-friendly responses to queries.
 RAG combines retrieval and generative approaches.<br>
 [Python Version](./UseCases/Mortgage_Calculator_GenAI/Mortgage_Calculator_Python_TrustedAI_RAG.ipynb)

-#### MultivarRegr function in Vantage
+#### MultivarRegr function in Teradata
 Use a formula that defines the relationship between the explanatory variable and multiple response variables.<br>
 [Python Version](./Recipes/ClearScape_Functions/MultivarRegr.ipynb)

 #### Parkinson's Disease Prediction using Signal Processing
-Detect Parkinson's Disease at an early stage by using Vantage InDB functions for model training and scoring to compare the performance of two models against biomedical voice measurements.<br>
+Detect Parkinson's Disease at an early stage by using Teradata InDB functions for model training and scoring to compare the performance of two models against biomedical voice measurements.<br>
 [Python Version](./UseCases/Parkinsons_Disease_Prediction/Parkinsons_Disease_Prediction_Python.ipynb)

 #### PIMA Predicitons with teradataml OpenSourceML LightFBM using GIT
 Use the Teradata OpenSourceML LightGBM model to operationalize the PIMA diabetes use case with Python and ModelOps<br>
 [Python Version](./ModelOps/14_ModelOps_GIT_PIMA_Python_osml_LightGBM.ipynb)

-#### Resample function in Vantage
+#### Resample function in Teradata
 Transform an irregular time series into a regular time series.<br>
 [Python Version](./Recipes/ClearScape_Functions/Resample.ipynb)

-#### SeasonalNormalize and Unnormalize functions in Vantage
+#### SeasonalNormalize and Unnormalize functions in Teradata
 Take a non-stationary series and normalize it.
 Then unnormalize the series to produce a forcasted series.<br>
 [Python Version](./Recipes/ClearScape_Functions/SeasonalNormalize_UnNormalize.ipynb)